 Allow your children to participate in your care.
 Give them age-appropriate tasks such as bringing you a glass of water or an extra blanket.

-To the extent possible, make communicating with your children a priority.
-Cancer treatments may leave you with less energy, but make every effort to really listen to your children.
-This will show them how much you love them, and help them to feel comfortable coming to you with their concerns in the future.
+Make communicating with your children a priority.
+Try to make every effort to really listen to your children.
+This will show them how much you love them and help them to feel comfortable coming to you with their concerns in the future.
+Occasional family meetings can create an expected time to discuss their feelings.
+A question jar can be useful to children who are uncomfortable speaking directly about their fears.